 Chrism Mass is bridge to Holy Thursday, celebrates priesthood, distributes holy oils

-Priests and parishioners from across the archdiocese will gather with Archbishop George J. Lucas at St. Cecilia Cathedral in Omaha April 10 for the annual chrism Mass, reaffirming priestly commitments and accepting holy oils for sacraments in the coming year.
+Priests and parishioners from across the archdiocese gathered with Archbishop George J. Lucas at St. Cecilia Cathedral in Omaha April 10 for the annual chrism Mass, reaffirming priestly commitments and accepting holy oils for sacraments in the coming year.

-Archbishop Lucas will bless the oils at the 11 a.m.
-Mass, and they will be distributed to parish representatives after the liturgy – and in many cases, solemnly presented in parishes during the Holy Thursday Mass.
+Archbishop Lucas blessed the oils at the 11 a.m.
+Mass, and they were distributed to parish representatives after the liturgy – and in many cases, they will be solemnly presented in parishes during the Holy Thursday Mass.

 Priests concelebrate the Mass with the archbishop as witnesses and cooperators in consecration of the chrism and building up, sanctifying and leading the people of God, said Brother William Woeger, director of the Office of Divine Worship.